-Echo360 provides integration with Amazon's automatic speech recognition or ASR service for automated transcriptions to video/audio media.
-Once transcribed, the video can be viewed with the transcription panel open, allowing users to both read and hear the text of the speech in the video.
+Echo360 has partnered with several transcription service companies to provide an automatic speech recognition (ASR) service.
+The ASR service provides machine-generated automatic transcriptions for video/audio media.
+Once transcribed, the media can be played back with the transcription panel open, allowing users to both read and hear the text of the speech in the media.

 Currently there are two triggers for automatic media transcription:

 - When the item is added to or edited in Echo360